 A lot of us have talked in our sleep at some point in our life.
 The degree to which varies greatly though, as it might be just a word or sound, or it may be a whole dialogue.
+So, what causes sleep talking at night?
 A whopping 50% of children between 3 and 10 years old deal with this parasomnia, while only around 5% of adults do.
 There is also a high possibility that sleep talking is, in fact, a genetic trait!
 Studies have found that only about half of sleep talk is clear enough to understand, while the other half is just gibberish.
 While the statistics of it may seem clear cut, the content of the activity is a little less clear.

 Science is yet to come to a conclusion on what causes sleep talking.
 It’s rarely related to the sleep-talker’s consciousness and their real-life events.
 It’s more likely related to conflict-heavy events, such as nightmares, or an underlying mental health factor such as PTSD.
 More often than not, sleep talk that is recorded contains exclamations or profanities.
 (Sleep Foundation) It may also be connected to Sleep Apnea and chronic headaches.

 As a whole, it’s not dangerous for people to be talking in their sleep, it’s just disruptive to whoever may be sharing a bedroom with them.
 Waking up another person with sleep talking can quickly become problematic, because high-quality sleep is so important to functioning in everyday life.
 Some small changes can be made to try and lessen the frequency and severity of sleep talking- most of it tying back to sleep hygiene and environment.